clostra/newnode/docs/dcdn-spec.md

 itself easier to find.
 It SHOULD accept transport connections from peers and injector proxies.

+### Injector Verification Challenge

+A peer may challenge an injector or an injector proxy.
+Successful response to the challenge verifies that the challenged entity can connect to (or is) an injector.

+To avoid pointlessly fetching external URLs, the `TRACE` method is used.
+The little-used method echoes back its request.
+Since the injector signs its responses with the X-Sign header, the response is guaranteed to have come from an injector if the challenge is unique.
+The challenge includes a cryptographically secure random nonce.

+The format of the challenge is `TRACE /`⟨uuid⟩` HTTP/1.1`.
+The response is the echoed request with an added X-Sign header.

 ## Peer Behavior

 A peer performs some actions on start and some actions for each web